getnamingo/registrar/README.md

 ## Installation Instructions

 To begin, simply copy the command below and paste it into your server terminal.
-This installation process is optimized for a fresh VPS running Ubuntu 22.04.
+This installation process is optimized for a fresh VPS running Ubuntu 22.04/24.04.
 For detailed guidance, please consult the Installation Manual.

 **Minimum requirement:** a VPS with at least 1 CPU core, 2 GB RAM, and 10 GB hard drive space.
-Please use MySQL or MariaDB.

 ```bash
 wget https://namingo.org/registrar-install.sh -O install.sh && chmod +x install.sh && ./install.sh